Anthony Hill Q & A

 What do you do when you're not writing?

-For much of the time I think about it.
-When I'm composing a new book I write a minimum of 200 words a day – often more, but never less.
+For much of the time I think about the work in hand.
+When I'm composing a new book I write a minimum of 200 words a day – often more, but never less for six days out of seven.
 And I always stop when I know what the next words are going to be.
 For the rest of the day they roll around in my brain, and often at night I'll dream them.
 So that when I wake up very early next morning and go to the keyboard, the next page is already formed in my mind.
 But it's not all scribbling.
-I also enjoy reading, playing the piano, walking, cooking, gardening, visiting schools to talk about my books – and of course selling them to people who want to read them.
+I also enjoy reading, playing the piano, walking, cooking, gardening, buying, selling and collecting small antiques.

 •